UPC-School/DIBD-CC/Lab02.md

 ```
 You might notice some peculiarities of Twitter that a general-purpose English tokenizer such as the one from NLTK can't capture: @-mentions, emoticons, URLs, and #hash-tags stay unrecognized as single tokens.
 Right?

-Using some code borrowed from [Marco Bonzanini](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/) we could consider these aspects of the language (A former student of this course, [Cédric Bhihe](https://www.linkedin.com/in/cedricbhihe/), suggested [this alternative code](CedricTokenizer.py)).

 ```python
 import re